 When an emissions determination method uses certain laboratory analyses, assessment, or measurement to determine emissions, the analytical environmental data must be generated by a laboratory accredited under the National Environmental Laboratory Accreditation Program (NELAP) standard for the matrices, methods, or parameters of analysis.
-A list of currently accredited laboratories and current fields of accreditation (i.e., methods, analyses, matrices, parameters of analysis, etc.) is available at www.tceq.texas.gov/agency/qa/env_lab_accreditation.html.
+See a list of currently accredited laboratories and current fields of accreditationa (i.e., methods, analyses, matrices, parameters of analysis, etc.).